-- Promotion of diversity by planting different varieties and species of plants which balances ecosystem.
+- Promotion of diversity by planting different varieties and species of plants which balances the ecosystem.

-- Making use of all resources which are available and no fringes to be left.
+- Make use of all resources which are available and no fringes to be left.
 Example – growing crops in the leftover space for food.

 Explaining the Benefits of Using Permaculture in the Gardening

-The permaculture garden is self-sustaining which uses recycling methods.
+The permaculture garden is self-sustaining and uses recycling methods.
 It includes edible gardening, raised beds for the perennial plants, sheet mulching, and companion planting.

 This promotes organic home-based farming which uses natural organic fertilizer for the plants.
 The plants are considered good for mental health as well which reduces the carbon footprint.
 The plant’s growth in the home garden improves the quality of indoor air and provides an environment for the population of bees.
 Having a kitchen garden and growing crops there reduces the cost of food and fertilizer which saves money and health.

 It also encourages land share which empowers the individuals to share their land for growing crops which supports the permaculture community.